Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Validation and Applications

+Furthermore, the forth row of the Fig.~\ref{Fig:spectral_model_stat} reveals that the low-frequency components of ${\mathcal{L}}_{ce}(\nu)$ decreases more aggressively in training SSNNs.
+In other word, the SSNNs learn to capture low-frequency components more effectively.
+These results support our first key observation that CE is mainly contributed by the low-frequency components and the spectral bias indeed exists for the SSNNs as well.

-Apparently, as the resolution of the grid goes higher, $R({\nu}_{max})$ becomes smaller since more information on high-frequency is captured.
-More specifically, $R({\nu}_{max})$ dramatically decrease to small values when $\nu > 10$ in all experiments of the trained networks.
-On the other hand, the segmentation maps predicted by these networks are evaluated on the 129 $\times$ 129 LRG that corresponds to ${\nu}_{max} = 64$.
-These empirical evidences suggest that the LRGs with $10 < {\nu}_{max} < 64$ could still efficiently sample the segmentation map without significant information loss.
-These efficient LRGs are further validated on our proposed applications, \ie feature truncation and block-wise annotation, in sections~\ref{ssec:exp_feat_trunc} and section~\ref{ssec:exp_blk_annot}, respectively.
-Besides, it is apparent from Table~\ref{table:spectral_stat} that $R({\nu}_{max})$ on the Cityscapes dataset is significantly larger than that on the PASCAL and DeepGlobe datasets.
-We shall expect a better efficacy of the feature truncation and the block-wise annotation on the PASCAL and DeepGlobe datasets.
+Next, to investigate the efficacy of LRGs, we plot the $R_{ce}({\nu}_{max})$ with respect to the change of the band limit ${\nu}_{max}$ in the last row of Fig.~\ref{Fig:spectral_model_stat}.
+For comparison, we examine the numeric value of $R_{ce}({\nu}_{max})$ in Table~\ref{table:spectral_stat}.
+Note that the band limit ${\nu}_{max}$ of our baseline grid is 256 (i.e. image size 513).
+We have $\mathcal{L}_{CE}=\widehat{\mathcal{L}}_{ce}(256)$.
+Obviously, one can see that the loss rate of $\mathcal{L}_{ce}(\nu)$ changes rapidly when $\nu > 8$ and decreases by about a factor of 10 at the band limit ${\nu}_{max}=32$.
+These empirical evidences suggest that the LRGs with $ 16 \leq {\nu}_{max} \leq 32$ could efficiently sample the segmentation map without significant information loss.
+The efficiency of these LRGs is further demonstrated in our proposed applications, \ie feature truncation and block-wise annotation, in sections~\ref{ssec:exp_feat_trunc} and section~\ref{ssec:exp_blk_annot}, respectively.
+We shall expect a better efficacy of the feature truncation and the block-wise annotation on the PASCAL and DeepGlobe datasets since $R_{ce}({\nu}_{max})$ on the Cityscapes dataset is significantly larger than those on the PASCAL and DeepGlobe datasets.